Robust Particle Density Tempering for State Space Models: Flexible Density Tempering

-Step~$1$ and Steps~2a-2d of \algref{alg:Generic-AISIL-Algorithm} are standard and apply to any model with slight modification so it is only necessary to discuss the Markov move step in detail for each model.
-We propose two Markov move algorithms that leave the target density $\xi_{a_{p}}\left(\boldsymbol{\theta},\boldsymbol{x}\right)$ invariant.
-The first algorithm is based on particle Gibbs \citep{andrieuetal2010} which samples the latent states $\boldsymbol{x}_{1:T}$ and is denoted as the AISIL-PG algorithm.
-The second algorithm is based on the Hamiltonian Monte Carlo proposal \citep{Neal:2011} to sample the latent states $\boldsymbol{x}_{1:T}$ and is denoted as the AISIL-HMC algorithm.
-By using the results from \citet{DelMoral:2006}, the AISIL algorithm provides consistent inference for the target density $p\left(\boldsymbol{\theta},\boldsymbol{x}_{1:T}|\boldsymbol{y}_{1:T}\right)$ as $M$ goes to infinity.
-See also \citet{Beskos2016} for recent consistency results for the adaptive algorithm employed here and the associated central limit theorem.
+Steps~$1$ and 2a-2d of Algorithm~\ref{alg:Generic-AISIL-Algorithm} are standard and apply to any model, with only slight model-specific modifications; hence, it is only necessary to discuss the Markov move step in detail for each model.
+We propose three Markov move algorithms that leave the target density $\xi_{a_{p}}\left(\boldsymbol{\theta},\boldsymbol{x}\right)$ invariant.
+The first algorithm is based on particle Gibbs \citep{Andrieu:2010}, and is denoted as SMC-PG.
+The second algorithm is based on Hamiltonian Monte Carlo \citep{Neal:2011}, and is denoted as SMC-HMC.
+The third algorithm is based on the particle hybrid sampler (PHS) of \citet{Gunawan2020PHS}, and is denoted as SMC-PHS.